A new challenge (2)

 [3] The philosophical and (un)practical implications of a successful genetic manipulation project in which only geniuses are delivered are omitted here.

 [4] This principle is beautifully described in the book ‘Zen and The Art of Archery’ by Eugen Herrigel.
 This philosophy teacher is taught archery by a Zen master in Japan for six years.
-Only when the thinking stops and there is no longer a distinction between the decision to release the arrow and releasing the Arrow, the perfect shot is fired.
+Only when the thinking stops and there is no longer a distinction between the decision to release the arrow and the act of releasing the arrow, the perfect shot is fired.

 [5] In this blog post, I present a way to find out how talents and passions can be discovered.